juan-bol/workshop-k8s/README.md

 3. Learn about namespaces.
 4. Create a Deployment and learn its advantages.

+For this workshop, we will use the docker images hosted in https://hub.docker.com/r/jersondavidma/calculator-example

 ## 1. Create a new cluster

 There are many ways to create a Kubernetes cluster.
 For this workshop we are going to use a simple cluster provided by Docker. https://labs.play-with-k8s.com/.